 “So, we started very simply by just going over to the Loaves and Fishes premises every week with a small number of staff and students who felt the need to be better connected with the local community.

-With the whole population having to self-isolate, the weekly meetings moved online but soon enough loneliness hit those involved, who felt a need for a social connection to the community.
+With the whole population having to self-isolate, the weekly meetings moved online but soon enough loneliness hit those involved, who missed the social connection to the community.

-“It was the idea of our friends at Loaves and Fishes, it was local people who said could we start some sort of story about being in Peel Park and we said okay let’s do it!
+“It was local people who said could we start some sort of story about being in Peel Park.

 “The University supported us with some Advantage Fund money and we were able to bring in a graphic novelist.

-“And through many meetings, many walks, many drafts, bits of artwork and conversations, it’s taken over a year but we are now at the stage where it’s pretty much ready to go to print.”
+“And through many meetings, many walks, many drafts, bits of artwork and conversations, we are now at the stage where it’s pretty much ready to go to print.”